matloff/omsi/README.md

     instructor.
   * DESCRIPTION:  Required.
-The lines that follow will contain instructions to students, which would normally go on the front page of a printed exam.
+The lines that follow will contain instructions to students, which would normally go on the front page of a printed exam, say "You will have 50 minutes for this exam."
+ .
 The students will be able to view it by clicking Description in the menu.
   * QUESTION:  Have one of these for each exam problem.
 For problems involving code, directions for compiling or running the code go on this same line.
-The following lines contain the question, to be viewed by the students.
+The lines that follow this line contain the question, to be viewed by the students.

-Example *Questions.txt* file:
+Example **Questions.txt** file:

 ```
 DESCRIPTION

-Students: Remember that Python and R won't be running in
-interactive mode here, since you must call 'print' explicitly.
+You will have 50 minutes for this exam.

 QUESTION -ext .py -run "python omsi_answer1.py"